h-a-n-a/dts-up/README.md

 # dts-up
-📦 Generate and rollup your d.ts files
+📦 rollup your d.ts files, with tree-shaking supported by default